-This Memorandum of Understanding, hereinafter referred to as "Memorandum", is made by and between the County of San Joaquin and the San Joaquin County Probation Officers Association, hereinafter referred to as "SJCPOA" or "Association", representing the following employees:
+This Memorandum of Understanding, hereinafter referred to as "Memorandum", is made by and between the County of San Joaquin and the San Joaquin District Attorney Investigators Association, hereinafter referred to as "SJDAIA" or "Association", representing employees who are members of the Peace Officers Miscellaneous bargaining unit.
+This Memorandum of Understanding constitutes the result of meeting and conferring in good faith pursuant to the California Government Code and the San Joaquin County Employer-Employee Relations Policy.